 Step 2: Select a Registered Office Address

-You must provide a UK-based address that will appear on public record and receive official correspondence.
+You must provide a UK-based address that will appear on the public record and receive official correspondence.
 It can be:

 - Your office